- Our Impact

 Most Haitians are descendents of West African slaves, with the rest of the population having a mix of European and African ancestry.
 French and Creole are the country’s two official languages, although the majority of Haitians speak Creole.
 English is often used in the business sector.

 The Creole culture is a distinctive fusion of African, French, and West Indian elements.
 Haitians are particularly proud of their art, which has drawn international interest for its vitality and vivid colors.

 In Haiti, children often marry at an early age.
 Because girls may marry as young as age 15, a sponsored child’s mother may be quite young.

 Claimed for Spain by Columbus in 1492, Haiti became a Spanish and then French colony.
 A successful slave revolt in 1804 made Haiti the first black republic to declare independence.
 Haiti’s freedom from France, however, cost the nation millions of francs—a debt that sank the nation deep into poverty.

 In August and September 2008, a series of four powerful storms ripped through the country, affecting nearly 800,000 people.
-Then in January 2010, a 7.0 earthquake devastated the capitol city of Port-au-Prince, killing over 230,000 people and affecting an estimated 3 million people.
+Then in January 2010, a 7.0-magnitude earthquake devastated the capital city of Port-au-Prince, killing over 220,000 people and affecting an estimated 3 million people.
 In 2010, Haitians were also affected by a hurricane, a cholera outbreak, and disputed presidential elections.